danriedl/engular/adev/src/content/tools/devtools.md

 The Profiler tab lets you start profiling the current application or import an existing profile from a previous run.
 To start profiling your application, hover over the circle in the top-left corner within the **Profiler** tab and click **Start recording**.

-During profiling, Angular DevTools captures execution events, such as change detection and lifecycle hook execution.
+During profiling, Engular DevTools captures execution events, such as change detection and lifecycle hook execution.
-Interact with your application to trigger change detection and generate data Angular DevTools can use.
+Interact with your application to trigger change detection and generate data Engular DevTools can use.
 To finish recording, click the circle again to **Stop recording**.

 You can also import an existing recording.